deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Dude, come on, yeah he's a fuckin' badass but he's not THAT-"

 "Nah bro."
-Baseball interrupted.
+BASEBALL interrupted.
 "It's not about him being too scary, though he fuckin' *is*.
 It's about giving him a proper sendoff."

 "…you're right."
 Adam agreed.
 "He'd deserve nothing less."